dustMason/connect-offline/Readme.md

 ## What It Does

-Pretty simple right now, no automation out of the box. connect-offline simple compiles the arguments you pass into a properly formatted cache manifest file.
+connect-offline simply compiles the arguments you pass into a properly formatted cache manifest file.
 The main convenience it provides is automatically making sure the cache gets re-downloaded by the browser when you update the files that are being cached.
 This is done using the modified-at timestamps on the files.

+## Options

+`manifest_path` is the url you want to serve your cache manifest from.
+This should match the `manifest` attrbute in your html (`<html manifest="example.appcache">`)

+`networks` is a simple array of values for the `NETWORK` section of the manifest

+`fallbacks` is an object to populate the `FALLBACK` section of the manifest.
+Its keys become the urls to handle while its values represent the redirects for those urls.

+`files` expects an array of objects describing directories of files to add to the cache.
+See below for an example.

 ## Check It Out